 The healthcare environment is continually changing.
 In order to effectively meet the task of preparing the next generation of family medicine physicians we must adapt to changing regulations, community needs and market forces while at the same time holding firm to our core values.
-Through its 2012-17 strategic plan, the Department of Family and Community Medicine will improve the quality of healthcare through primary care and interprofessional education, patient-centered and family-centered care, explore new initiatives and will conduct research that informs public policy for the improvement of the health and welfare of the communities we serve.
+Through its 2012-17 strategic plan, the Department of Family and Community Medicine is improving the quality of healthcare through primary care and interprofessional education, patient-centered and family-centered care, explore new initiatives and will conduct research that informs public policy for the improvement of the health and welfare of the communities we serve.
 We invite you to explore these pages to learn more about the goals and accomplishments of the Department of Family and Community Medicine.

 I. Patient Centered Medical Home (PCMH)